bangbangcon/bangbangcon.github.io/index.md

 > to have ended on**"
 > -- [@aredridel](https://twitter.com/aredridel/status/729460621775867904)

-With your help, we plan to make !!Con 2017 at least as good!
+We hope !!Con 2017 was at least as good!

 ## How do I get updates?